Mikaela has a blog. Say what?

 3. Making it Pretty with a Genesis Theme

-Unless you are a grade A web developer, you will need a theme to flesh out your fledgling website.
-The Genesis framework has a variety of free themes by StudioPress.
+If you are a grade A web developer, great!
+For the rest of us average Joes, we need a “theme”.
+A theme is a bunch of code that tells the computer world what your website should look like.
+For example, a pre-developed theme will specify that the title of your blog is at the top, in the middle.
+Or that your posts will be aligned to the left side of the computer screen.
+The Genesis Framework comes with a variety of free themes by StudioPress.
 This is the perfect way to start your own website on a dime.
 You can always upgrade your theme later.
-Just log into your WordPress/Genesis framework and select a theme.
+Just log into your WordPress/Genesis framework and select which theme you want to carry your website.

-When you are ready to upgrade your theme or if you have something special in mind, there are tons of themes out there that are designed for the Genesis framework.
+When you are ready to upgrade your theme or if you have something special in mind, there are tons of themes out there that are designed for the Genesis framework, which you can purchase.
 Shay Bocks is a genius developer and I use one of her child themes: Brunch Pro Theme.
 It was easy-peasy to set it up and there are many many tutorials out there to help you customize the site.

 4. Learning As You Go